 It can be a bit bitter but steaming it for a few minutes before use will sort it out.

 This ‘wheat meat’ is high in protein, low and fat and is a great source of iron to boot.
-It is made from wheat gluten, tamari, ginger, garlic and seaweed.
-But, since it contains a lot of gluten, seitan may as well be spelt Satan for those with gluten sensitivity and should be avoided.
+It is made from wheat gluten, tamari, ginger, garlic, and seaweed.
+But, since it contains a lot of gluten, seitan may as well be spelled Satan for those with gluten sensitivity and should be avoided.

 Processed Veggie Meats